-If you ready to make unique and exciting projects, let’s get started.
+If you are ready to make unique and exciting projects, and ultimately learn how to make a VR game, let’s get started.

 Understanding Virtual Reality

-Our first step in our journey is to get an understanding of what virtual reality is.
+The first step in our how to make a VR game journey is to get an understanding of what virtual reality is.

 Without getting too technical, virtual reality is simply the process of simulating/representing virtual, 3D spaces as if they were real.
 This is achieved via the use of special VR headsets.
 These headsets operate by creating a visual for each eye through various means.
 Since this simulates how our vision works in real life, it creates the illusion that you’re truly in the virtual environment being shown.